ottenwbe/influxdb_reporter/README.md

 # influxdb_reporter

-This is an adaptation of [sysinfo_influxdb](https://github.com/novaquark/sysinfo_influxdb), which has been licenced under the Creative Commons Zero v1.0 Universal.

 A tool for collecting system metrics (CPU, memory, load, disks I/Os, network traffic) and reporting them to an [InfluxDB](http://influxdb.org) server.

-This project mainly relies on [gosigar](https://github.com/cloudfoundry/gosigar/), so it's compatible with GNU/Linux and MacOS system, but not with Windows yet.
+This project mainly relies on [gosigar](https://github.com/cloudfoundry/gosigar/), so it's compatible with GNU/Linux and MacOS systems, but not with Windows.

+## Original source

+This is a fork of [sysinfo_influxdb](https://github.com/novaquark/sysinfo_influxdb), which has been licenced under the Creative Commons Zero v1.0 Universal license.
+This fork is used to personalize this project for my usecase.

-## Release
+## Install ##

-You can download the lastest version for amd64/x86/arm on [gobuild website](http://gobuild.io/github.com/novaquark/sysinfo_influxdb?tag=branch:master).
+1. Ensure that [Go](https://golang.org/doc/install) is installed and the [GOPATH](https://golang.org/doc/code.html) is set.
+Moreover, we assume that `$GOPATH/bin` is in your `PATH`.

+1. Go build the executable in `${GOPATH}/bin`:

+    ```bash
+    go get github.com/ottenwbe/influxdb_reporter
+    ```
+1. Now you can execute the application by typing:

+    ```bash
+    golook --help

 ## Usage sample

-To display all metrics without sending them to a server :
+To display all metrics once without sending them to a server :

-    $GOPATH/bin/sysinfo_influxdb
+    influxdb_reporter

-To send metric to an InfluxDB server, only one time :
+To send metrics to an InfluxDB server, only once:

-    $GOPATH/bin/sysinfo_influxdb -h localhost:8086 -u root -p secret -d database
+    influxdb_reporter -h localhost:8086 -u root -p secret -d database

-Password can also be read from a file if you don't want to specify it in CLI (`-p` is ignored if specified with `-s`) :
+The password can also be read from a file if you don't want to specify it via the CLI (`-p` is ignored if specified with `-s`) :

-    $GOPATH/bin/sysinfo_influxdb -h localhost:8086 -u root -s /etc/sysinfo.secret -d database
+    influxdb_reporter -h localhost:8086 -u root -s /etc/sysinfo.secret -d database

 You can ommit `-h`, `-u`, `-p` or `-s` if you use default settings.

-To run in daemon mode (doesn't fork, just loop), use the `-D` option :
+To run in daemon mode (doesn't fork, just loop), use the `-D` option:

-    $GOPATH/bin/sysinfo_influxdb -D
+    influxdb_reporter -D

-To display data even if you send them to a server, use `-v` :
+To display data even if you send them to a server, use `-v`:

-    $GOPATH/bin/sysinfo_influxdb -D -h localhost:8086 -d database -v
+    influxdb_reporter -D -h localhost:8086 -d database -v

-Use the `-i` option to change the collect interval; this option preserves the consistency of quantities displayed or sent (CPUs, network or disks I/Os) : so you can store in the same table the amount of outgoing packets in 1 minute to the same amount outgoing in 1 second (use `-C` option to alter the consistency factor).
+Use the `-i` option to change the collection interval; this option preserves the consistency of quantities displayed or sent (CPUs, network, or disks I/Os): so you can store in the same table the amount of outgoing packets in 1 minute to the same amount outgoing in 1 second (use the `-C` option to alter the consistency factor).
 For example, to collect statistics each minute :

-    $GOPATH/bin/sysinfo_influxdb -i 1m
+    influxdb_reporter -i 1m

 To change data collected, use the `-c` option with one or more metrics type (`cpu`, `cpus`, `mem`, `swap`, `uptime`, `load`, `network`, `disks`, `mounts`) like this :

-    $GOPATH/bin/sysinfo_influxdb -c cpus # Collect only CPUs related statistics by CPU core
+    influxdb_reporter -c cpus # Collect only CPU related statistics by CPU core
-    $GOPATH/bin/sysinfo_influxdb -c load,cpu,disks # Collect load average, global CPU and disks I/Os statistics
+    influxdb_reporter -c load,cpu,disks # Collect load average, global CPU and disks I/Os statistics
-    $GOPATH/bin/sysinfo_influxdb -c mem,mounts # Collect memory metrics and local filesystems usage
+    influxdb_reporter -c mem,mounts # Collect memory metrics and local filesystems usage

-On Linux hardened kernel, you must be allowed to read `/proc/net/dev` in order to collect networking statistics.
+On a Linux hardened kernel, you must be allowed to read `/proc/net/dev` in order to collect networking statistics.

 ## Sample outputs